Joey Gallo Player Props: Twins vs. Blue Jays

 - The 9.3 strikeouts per nine innings compiled by the Blue Jays pitching staff ranks sixth in MLB.

-- The Blue Jays have a 4.02 team ERA that ranks 11th among all league pitching staffs.
+- The Blue Jays' 3.96 team ERA ranks 11th among all league pitching staffs.

-- The Blue Jays give up the fifth-most home runs in baseball (68 total, 1.3 per game).
+- Blue Jays pitchers combine to rank 25th in baseball in home runs surrendered (68 total, 1.3 per game).

-- The right-hander's most recent appearance was on Sunday against the Baltimore Orioles, when he went eight innings, surrendering two earned runs while giving up six hits.
+- The right-hander last appeared on Monday against the Tampa Bay Rays, when he threw 6 1/3 innings, allowing two earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.